Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have been the favorite once in the past 10 games and lost that contest.
+- The Giants have been the favorite once in the past 10 games and won that contest.

 Giants Betting Records & Stats

-- The Giants have gone 32-31 in games they were favored on the moneyline (winning 50.8% of those games).
+- The Giants have a 33-31 record in games they were listed as the moneyline favorite (winning 51.6% of those games).

+- When it has played as moneyline favorites with odds of -165 or shorter, San Francisco has gone 11-9 (55%).

+- Based on this matchup's moneyline, the Giants have an implied win probability of 62.3%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!